 The MOC is responsible for providing information about the relationship between the satellite On Board Time (OBT) and Coordinated Universal Time (UTC).
 This information comes via several measurements of OBT and UTC pairs each day, measured during the satellite ranging.
-See Time Correlation document [7] and [refer to the PLA TCO folders] Time Correlation files repository.
+See Time Correlation document [6].

-The plot shows the (OBT, UTC) data couples provided by MOC since Planck launch.
+The following plot shows the (OBT, UTC) data couples provided by MOC since Planck launch.
 The x axis is in number of days since the 17th of May 2009 while the y axis is the difference of OBT and UTC in seconds.
 The very slow drift is approximately 0.05 seconds per day.
 The small wiggles are due to the satellite global temperature trends due to its orbit and distance to the sun.

-Note: The extra couple on the 1st of June 2010 is not significant and due to a misconfiguration of the ground station parameters.
+Note: The isolated point on the 1st of June 2010 (just above 400 in abscisse) is not significant and due to a misconfiguration of the ground station parameters.